tdg5/blog/_posts/2015-04-12-sixty-bash-tastic-git-aliases.md

 tags: [alias, aliases, bash, bash aliases, git, git aliases]
 title: 60 Bash-tastic Git Aliases
 ---
-After spending the last 3.5 years using [git](https://git-scm.herokuapp.com/) for version control, I can't imagine going back to a life without it.
-I won't even start with the plethora of reasons why you should use a [source control management (SCM)](https://en.wikipedia.org/wiki/Revision_control) tool like git, but if you don't, suffice it to say that you should start **right now**.
+After spending the last 3.5 years using [git][Git - SCM] for version control, I can't imagine going back to a life without it.
+I won't even start with the plethora of reasons why you should use a [source control management (SCM)][Wikipedia.org - Revision Control] tool like git, but if you don't, suffice it to say that you should start **right now**.

 Though much of the focus on git is related to its benefits as an SCM, as I've gotten more comfortable with git, I've found it to be an invaluable